hkchengrex/pysc2/README.md

 `python -m pysc2.bin.agent --map CollectMineralShards --agent pysc2.agents.raw_agent.CollectMineralShards`

 ## What we have changed
-1. The observation datatype has been changed to `np.int64`.
+1. The observation data type has been changed to `np.int64`.
 This is a bug in the original pysc2, see issue [#240](https://github.com/deepmind/pysc2/issues/240) in the original repo.
 2. Added the raw action interface.
 3. `agent.py` has been configured to enable raw observation by default.

+The README below is the same as the upstream repo.

 # Quick Start Guide